darkreader/darkreader/CONTRIBUTING.md

 [Improve or suggest](https://github.com/darkreader/darkreader/tree/master/src/_locales) a translation.
 See the list of [language codes](https://developer.chrome.com/webstore/i18n#localeTable) that we can support.

+## Add a already dark site

+If a website is **already dark** and meets the requirement:
+- Regardless of system's preferred color-scheme has all pages dark by default.
+- That aren't (CNAME) redirects, only add URL's that actually display the website.

+Then, you can **add it to the [dark-sites.config](https://github.com/darkreader/darkreader/blob/master/src/config/dark-sites.config) file**
+*(please, preserve the alphabetical order)*.

 ## Fix a wrong inversion!

-If a website is **already dark**, that regardless of system's preferred color-scheme has all pages dark by default.
-You can **add it to the [dark-sites.config](https://github.com/darkreader/darkreader/blob/master/src/config/dark-sites.config) file**
-*(please, preserve the alphabetical order)*.

 If certain **parts** of a web page are **wrongly inverted or styled**, you can fix this by specifying appropriate [**CSS selectors**](https://developer.mozilla.org/docs/Web/CSS/CSS_Selectors) in